 LaFetra College of Education (LFCE) is thrilled with the state’s recognition that intentionally designed, performance-based measures are rigorous and valid alternatives to traditional tests for determining one’s readiness for educator preparation.
 This new flexibility creates multiple pathways for aspiring teachers and counselors to meet basic skills and content requirements in a variety of ways.

-LaFetra students who would like to have alternative basic skills requirements evaluated in place of the CBEST exam need to complete the Basic Skills Requirement Form and send it to their credential analyst for review.
+LaFetra students who would like to have an alternative method of meeting subject matter competency evaluated, in place of the CSET exam, need to complete the application for Alternative Subject Matter Requirement Form and send it to their credential analyst for review.

 Frequently Asked Questions

 - Question I heard there are changes to the CBEST and CSET.
 Is this true?

 The TK-12 Education Trailer Bill (AB 130), signed by Governor Newson in July 2021, created new pathways for aspiring teachers to demonstrate both the basic skills and content knowledge required for California credentialing processes.
 California expanded the choices available to education candidates by permitting relevant collegiate-level coursework to be used to meet the basic skills requirements in place of the California Basic Education Skills Test (CBEST).
 In addition, the state has released a list of undergraduate majors that can be substituted for California Subject Examination for Teachers (CSET) passage.